alexandermendes/pybossa-github-builder/README.md

 [![Coverage Status](https://coveralls.io/repos/alexandermendes/pybossa-github-builder/badge.svg)]
 (https://coveralls.io/github/alexandermendes/pybossa-github-builder?branch=master)

-A PyBossa plugin for creating projects directly from GitHub repositories.
-Users who may not be comfotable with command line tools, such as [pbs](https://github.com/PyBossa/pbs), can use this plugin to generate new projects via the PyBossa web interface, in just a few steps.
+A PyBossa plugin for creating projects via the web interface by directly importing content from GitHub repositories.
+Essentially, the plugin enables the creation of fully configured projects in just a few clicks, which could be especially useful for users who are not comfortable with command line tools, such as [pbs](https://github.com/PyBossa/pbs).
+It also means that templates for the tutorial and results pages can be loaded via the web interface.

 ## Installation